Synnotech-AG/Synnotech.Linq2Db/readme.md

 - `LinqToDbUpdateContactSession` does not have a constructor that takes a `DataConnection`.
 This is done because the data connection needs to be initialized asynchronously (open the connection asynchronously, start the transaction asynchronously) before being passed to the `AsyncSession`.
 However, constructors in C# / .NET cannot run asynchronously.
 This job is performed by the implementation of `ISessionFactory<T>`.
 You can opt out of this feature by using the constructor of `AsyncSession` that actually takes a data connection.
 This data connection must be open and reference a transaction before being passed.
 - The implementation for `ISessionFactory<T>` will always create a transient instance of the target session (i.e. your session must have a default constructor).
 If you don't want transient instances, you need to opt out of `ISessionFactory` (although we do not recommend this - we think it is the controller's responsibility to handle the session during an HTTP request).
-- You should only use `ISessionFactory<T>` in scenarios where you use `IAsyncSession`.
-If your session is read-only (i.e. no transaction required) or when you handle transactions yourself via `IAsyncTransactionalSession`, you will not be able to use the session factory (as asynchronous opening is not required).

 ### Handling Transactions Individually